 A calendar fundraiser is one of the most practical fundraisers a nonprofit can run.
 Supporters get something useful, your cause stays visible all year, and your production costs stay low.
-In this guide, you'll find free templates to download and customize, a step-by-step setup process, design tips, and a real case study showing exactly how one animal rescue raised $4,782 with this approach.
+In this guide, you'll find free templates to download and customize, a step-by-step setup process, design tips, and a real case study showing how one animal rescue ran a Pick-a-Date calendar fundraiser.

 A calendar fundraiser is a strategy where you sell calendars to raise funds for your cause.
 The idea is simple: people purchase a calendar, and the proceeds go toward your fundraising goals.